J-1 Academic Training

 J-1 Academic Training is a type of off-campus employment that is directly related to your major area of study.
 J-1 AT is designed to allow you to apply the knowledge and skills you learned at school.

 If you are a J-1 student you can apply for AT either during your course of study or after you complete your studies.
-Academic Training must approved by an International Services advisor.
+AT must be approved by an Office of Global Learning advisor.

-As a J-1 student, you are required to maintain Department of State health insurance minimums for yourself and any J-2 dependents throughout academic training.
+As a J-1 student, you are required to maintain Department of State health insurance minimums for yourself and any J-2 dependents throughout your AT.

 You can apply for J-1 AT if …

 - Your DS-2019 was issued by Cornell and has not expired.